BurnoutDV/SantonianCrawler/README.md

 * cli arguments to allow cron job usage for recurring checks
 * Text User Interface, maybe with [Textual](https://github.com/Textualize/textual)?
 * cmd: filter by content
-* cmd: proper datatable cmd interface, it messes up sometimes
+* cmd: fixed datatable cmd interface, it messes up sometimes
 * doc texts, expecially in the cmd side but also in the db backend
 * properly integrating the santonian download codes in the rest

+## Stupid Ideas

+* download audio files, store them as blob and hash them
+* visualize content of audio as simple Sparklines `[0—⎻⎺‾⎺⎻—x—⎼⎽_⎽⎼—]` (`_⎽⎼—⎻⎺‾`) or `▁▂▃▄▅▆▇█`
+* communication between instances of santonian_Crawler to sync data to each other (this seems like madness)
+* distribution system for subordinate Santonian_Crawlers

 ### Development Notes